Comp-UFSCar/computer-graphics/README.md

 `Polygons` can have their sides drawn in the exact same manner as you would draw a `line`.
 Once you release the left mouse-button, though, you have two options:

-* Click and hold the left mouse-button, creating a line which has as starting coordinate the end of the previous one.
+* Click and hold the left mouse-button again, creating a line that starts at the end of the previous one.
 * Click with the right mouse-button, commiting the form.
 If the form is disconnected, a new line will be drawn between the end coordinate of the last side and the first coordinate of the first one.

+An alternative way to draw polygons is to hold the left mouse-button the whole time, right-clicking when you want to add a vertex to the polygon.
+Finally, release the left button and click with the right one to commit the polygon.

 #### Rectangles